Planning an active break? Good news - you can bring sports equipment onto your Virgin Atlantic flight, as part of your checked baggage allowance.

 Note that you’ll need to apply for permission to fly with your firearm a minimum of one week in advance of travel.

 Are you heading for the slopes?
-We’ll transport your ski or snowboard gear at no extra charge, in addition to your free baggage allowance - as long as it doesn’t exceed 23kg.
+We’ll transport your ski or snowboard gear as part of your baggage allowance - as long as it doesn’t exceed 23kg.

 Here’s what you can bring:

-Whether you’re surfin’ USA or another of our destinations, you’re welcome to bring your surfboard or boogie board on Virgin Atlantic flights.
+Whether you’re surfin’ USA or another of our destinations, you’re welcome to bring your surfboard or boogie board on Virgin Atlantic flights as part of your baggage allowance.

-We’ll carry your tennis gear on Virgin Atlantic flights for no extra charge, in addition to your free baggage allowance.
+We’ll carry your tennis gear on Virgin Atlantic flights, as part of your baggage allowance.

 You can bring one racquet kit bag containing your tennis racquets and balls.
 The only condition is that it must weigh no more than 23kg.

-You’re welcome to bring your lucky bowling ball and shoes with you next time you fly Virgin Atlantic.
+You’re welcome to bring your lucky bowling ball and shoes with you next time you fly Virgin Atlantic, as part of your baggage allowance.
+Strike!

 Here’s what you can bring: